Château Pavie Macquin Saint-Emilion 2019 - 1er Grand Cru Classé B

 Wine noted (guide 2023) 2* Favorite (Remarkable wine)

-With nearly a quarter of Cabernet in its blend, Pavie Macquin's 2019 vintage displays great strength of character, centered around perfectly ripe, intense fruit against a backdrop of smoky oak and subtle peppery notes.
-On the palate, it combines power and freshness with virile yet harmonious tannins, followed by a sumptuous, fruit-driven finish.
-A great wine with beautiful confidence, built for long-term aging.
-2026-2040
+The 2019 Pavie Macquin, with nearly a quarter of its blend made up of Cabernet, displays great character centered on perfectly ripe, intense fruit, set against a backdrop of smoky oak and subtle peppery notes.
+On the palate, it combines power and freshness with robust yet harmonious tannins, then unfolds into a sumptuous, fruit-forward finish.
+A grand cru with beautiful confidence, built for long-term aging.
+2026–2040

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France